thindil/winecellar/CONTRIBUTING.md

 * All subprograms and public declarations (variables, constants too) must have documentation.
 * All variables must have declared type and initial value for them.
+* The code must be validated with the *nimalyzer* tool, by running it with configuration files *tools/nimalyzer.cfg* for the program's code. *nimalyzer* can be installed with *nimble*: `nimble install -y nimalyzer`.

 ### Code submission